matrasujaen/SOWISP/Code/example_of_use.md

-## Some NUTS-2 time serie representation
+## NUTS-2 time serie representation
 We have chosen several NUTS2 for the representation of the temporal evolution of the installed power.
 You can choose as many NUTS2 as you want.

 [NUTS-2 time serie representation](https://github.com/matrasujaen/SOWISP/blob/main/Code/NUTS_2_timeserie.py)